iamutk4/cse5524-computer-vision/README.md

 # CSE-5524-Computer-Vision
 Programming assignments from class CSE-5524, Fall 2022, OSU

-This repository contains 12 folders, consisting 11 weekly programming assignments and1 final project.
+This repository contains 12 folders, consisting of 11 weekly programming assignments and1 final project.
 Each programming assignment folder (Week 0 - Week 10) contains the assignment PDF, and a separated folder which consists of input data, code (.ipynb file), output images (if any), and a report.

 Topic of discussion in each folder is given as follows: